webriots/rate/README.md

 ## Features

-- **Ultra-Fast**: Core operations complete in 1-15ns with zero allocations
+- **Ultra-Fast**: Core operations execute in single digit *nanoseconds* with zero allocations, enabling hundreds of millions of operations per second
 - **Thread-Safe**: All operations are designed to be thread-safe using optimized atomic operations
 - **Zero External Dependencies**: Relies solely on the Go standard library
 - **Memory Efficient**: Uses compact data structures and optimized storage